A Personal Note:

 What Is Your Microbiome?

 Your microbiome is a mini-ecosystem in your gut.
 It is a collection of microbes that inhabit this particular area of your body.
 It includes both good and bad bacteria in your gut.
-In a healthy microbiome, good bacteria are in the majority to be able to fight any potential bad bugs, viruses, and fungi trying to attack your body.
+In a healthy microbiome, good bacteria are plentiful and able to fight any potential bad bugs, viruses, and fungi trying to attack your body.
 An unhealthy microbiome is lacking balance, and is overrun by pathogenic bacteria.
 An unhealthy microbiome creates a compromised gut that makes you more susceptible to disease.

-Your microbiome neutralizes toxic by-products of your digestion, fights bad bacteria and yeast, and reduces toxin, carcinogens, and other harmful substances.
+Your microbiome neutralizes toxic by-products of your digestive process, fights bad bacteria and yeast, and reduces toxin, carcinogens, and other harmful substances.
 It supports healthy absorption of nutrients and elimination of waste.

 Signs Your Microbiome Is Unhealthy/Out Of Balance